 four-year integrated masters BSc MMORSE (Hons)

-These are Mathematics degrees which integrate the study of pure mathematics and statistics with their applications to economics, finance and management.
+These are Mathematics degree courses which integrate the study of pure mathematics and statistics with their applications to economics, finance and management.
 These are core skills required in modern business analytics.

 The MORSE concept